9 Artificial Sweetener Side Effects: Facts You Need to Know

 OK, back to the research.

 Various researchers have investigated the effects of specific sweeteners on risk factors Type 2 Diabetes, including glucose intolerance and insulin response.
 A 2016 study found that aspartame is associated with impaired glucose tolerance among individuals with obesity.
 Other studies have confirmed that long-term consumption of artificial sweeteners can impair glucose regulation and lead to insulin resistance by altering the gut microbiota in rodents and humans.[23,24]

 Contribute to Cardiovascular Disease

 A diet high in sugar is associated with cardiovascular disease, but artificial sweeteners may be just as dangerous for your heart health.
 Recent long-term studies have found that regular consumption of diet soft drinks may increase your risk of vascular disease, including heart attack and stroke.[25,26]

 A 2011 study aimed to understand why and found that long-term consumption of aspartame, saccharin, and acesulfame potassium accelerates the accumulation of plaque (made from fatty acids and cholesterol) within the arteries.
 Over time this buildup of plaque can narrow the arteries and restrict blood flow leading to a stroke or heart attack.
-Artificial sweeteners are thought to impair of the structure and function of proteins that play an essential role in clearing lipids and cholesterol from the body.
+Artificial sweeteners are thought to impair the structure and function of proteins that play an essential role in clearing lipids and cholesterol from the body.
 These proteins, primarily high-density lipoproteins (HDL), also have an anti-aging effect on our blood vessels.